-Here is how most boards do hybrid rocker.
+Here is how most boards do a hybrid rocker.

 Edge Hold: In soft to even medium snow the edge hold is fine but when it gets hard the personality and edge hold change for the worse.
 It slid across the snowment like it didn’t have edges where other boards we rode that day held an edge without a problem.
 We’d love to see a little something extra in the sidecut.
 We don’t need Magnetraction but we just want a little more than what’s going on now so it can hang in hard snow.

-Speed: In good conditions this isn’t too bad but in hard conditions the boards tip and tail bounce around when going at medium to high speeds.
-It’s a common problem with some rockered boards but for some reason it’s really a problem with the Feelgood Flying V-Rocker.
+Speed: In good conditions, this isn’t too bad but in hard conditions, the board’s tip and tail bounce around when going at medium to high speeds.
+It’s a common problem with some rockered boards but for some reason, it’s really a problem with the Feelgood Flying V-Rocker.
 The center of the board that has the most contact with the snow is pretty stiff but the tip and tail bounce so much the chatter feels like it works through the entire board.
 You can also hear it hitting the hard snow and it makes a unique sound similar to a bike with a card in the spokes.
-After a while you get use to it but this is not ideal when riding at high speeds and can be a bit rough.
-It tends to wander from edge side to edge in a squirly type of manner.
+After a while, you get used to it but this is not ideal when riding at high speeds and can be a bit rough.
+It tends to wander from edge side to edge in a squirrely type of manner.
 This is nothing new to rocker/camber boards and one of the most common problems with any rocker or rocker camber board.
-So in good conditions we would call the speed good but in hard conditions it’s average.
+So in good conditions, we would call the speed good but in hard conditions it’s average.

 Flex: It might have the same stiffness as the camber Feelgood but for some reason when riding the Flying V-Rocker it doesn’t seem as stiff.
 It’s on the softer side of medium and feels pretty flexy playful.

-Jibbing: Its not bad for a mid flexing board.
+Jibbing: It is not bad for a mid flexing board.
 It’s loose with a lot of rocker so it can butter from the top to the bottom of the mountain.
-It’s still not as good as many of the softer burton boards but it’s one of the better all mountain boards for jibbing.
+It’s still not as good as many of the softer burton boards but it’s one of the better all-mountain boards for jibbing.